LakshyaGulenia/K8s/README.md

 ### 1. Control Plane Components
    - **API Server**: Acts as the front-end for the Kubernetes control plane.
 All external and internal interactions with the cluster go through the API Server.
    - **Etcd**: A key-value store that holds all cluster data, including configuration data, state information, and metadata.
-   - **Controller Manager**: Manages controllers that ensure the cluster's desired state matches its actual state, handling nodes, endpoints, and replication.
+   - **Controller Manager**: Manages controllers that ensure the cluster's desired state matches its actual state, handling nodes, endpoints, and replication.🛠️ What is the Controller Manager?
+     The Controller Manager is like the supervisor in a factory.It watches the cluster and takes action to make sure the current state matches the desired state (as defined in your YAML files).
    - **Scheduler**: Determines on which nodes new pods should be placed, based on resource requirements and the current workload.

 ### 2. Worker Node Components